 The best bedroom colors for sleep

-Blues The color blue is commonly associated with calm — like the sky, or the sea.
+Blues The color blue is commonly associated with calm and openness — like the sky, or the sea.
 However, there’s scientific evidence that blue causes us to relax.
 Here’s how it works: our brains are especially receptive to the color because of our ganglion cell receptors in our eyes.
 These receptors are most sensitive to the color blue, and when they sense it, they actually send a message to your brain telling it you are in a calm environment.
-This causes your brain to lower your heart rate and blood pressure, and even activate hormones like melatonin which relax you.
+This causes your brain to lower your heart rate and blood pressure, and even activate hormones like melatonin, the sleep hormone.

 Soft yellow When you think of yellow, the first thing you probably think of the sun.
-That is exactly what makes a soft yellow the perfect color for your bedroom, as the muted tone imitates sunshine, promoting tranquility and alleviating stress.
+But we're not talking sunlight yellow, but a pastel, muted yellow.
+A soft yellow makes the perfect color for your bedroom, as the muted tone imitates morning light, promoting tranquility and alleviating stress.
 However, bright yellow colors should be avoided.
 Bright, vivid yellow colors promote energy and alertness, which can cause you to get wound up before bed.

-Cool greens Similar to the color blue, the color green reminds us of nature, which is inherently calming.
+Cool greens Similar to the color blue, the color green reminds us of nature, which is inherently calming because it feels alive and open.
 But, what’s cool about green is that it also signals parts of our brain to relax and calm down, making it a great, non-stimulating color for the bedroom.
 When it comes to choosing the right green, avoid greens with warm or yellow undertones, as these may be too vivid for your eyes and end up stimulating your brain.
-Instead, choose a green with cool, blue undertones.
+Instead, choose a green with cool, blue undertones, like mint or a pastel teal.

-Neutral oranges This one may surprise you, but orange is actually a great bedroom color that can promote a better night sleep.
+Light earth tones This one may surprise you, but stone shades are actually great bedroom colors that can promote a better night sleep.
 Color experts say that orange helps your body with indigestion, which is something many of us deal with at the end of the day, especially after dinner.
 However, when it comes to choosing the right orange, you need to be careful.
 Don’t go for something too bright or stimulating and instead choose a more neutral orange color, like a natural terracotta color.
 Alternatively, more neutral tan and beige colors with orange undertones are a good choice too.

 Paint & design tips for better sleep

-Use flat paint Don’t use a shiny or glossy paint finish, as it will reflect too much light.
+Use flat paint.
+Don’t use a shiny or glossy paint finish, as it will reflect too much light.
 Instead, opt for a flat, matte paint finish that will absorb light and create a space that feels calm and soothing.
 While this seems like a minor detail, the finish is really important when you think of how the sun and your lights will reflect off of it, which greatly affects how you perceive and interact with the color.
+Eggshell works, too.

-If you can’t paint, use accent colors We understand that not everyone can paint their room, for example, if you’re renting.
-A great way to get around this is to decorate your room with calming, relaxing accent colors.
+If you can’t paint, use accent colors.
+We understand that not everyone can paint their room, for example, if you’re renting.
+The positive here is that in most rentals the walls are all neutral tones anyway.
+But you can take the calming vibe up a notch with the right bedding, furniture and décor colors.
 For example, infuse green in your room with some beautiful house plants — this also boosts your bedroom's oxygen levels and allows for better sleep.
 You can also add throw pillows or invest in art that reflects some of the best bedroom colors for sleep we mentioned above.

-Removable wallpaper instead of paint Another great option for those who can’t paint their bedroom walls is removable wallpaper.
-This stuff is easy to find and even easier to remove, making it a great option for students and renters.
+Use removable wallpaper instead of paint.
+Another great option for those who can’t paint their bedroom walls is removable wallpaper.
+This stuff is easy to find, easy to put up, and even easier to remove, making it a great option for students and renters.
 We suggest choosing a pattern that isn’t too busy or distracting and is one of the relaxing bedroom colors we listed above — blue, soft yellow, cool greens, organic orange, or pink.
+Maybe a subtle repeating pattern, which can add some coziness and design detail at the same time.